isomerpages/moe-damaisec/_information/Students/ICT Matters.md

 ---
 **ICT Support**

 Students can visit the **School-Based Service Desk** during the operating hours for assistance with their ICT accounts or Personal Learning Devices (PLDs).
-Alternatively, students can fill in the form ([go.gov.sg/damaisechelpdesk](http://go.gov.sg/damaisechelpdesk)) if they need help with their Student Learning Space (SLS) account, Microsoft 365 Account, Student iCON account and/or want to ask questions related to Home-Based Learning.
+Alternatively, students can fill in the form ([go.gov.sg/damaisechelpdesk](http://go.gov.sg/damaisechelpdesk)) if they need help with their Student Learning Space (SLS) account, Microsoft 365 Account and/or MIMS / Student iCON account.

 Students who need to check their MIMS & MS365 username can do so via [go.gov.sg/dssuser](http://go.gov.sg/dssuser).